-- O Sign up to receive college reminders via text.
-College-bound West Virginia students can sign up to receive college reminders via text by going to cfwv.com.
-Students ask college-related questions via text and college access advisors will respond. - O Attend a college fair.
-If you haven't already, meet with representatives from colleges and ask them detailed questions about what their campus have to offer.
-Ask about programs and majors, the campus environment, and opportunities to get involved on campus and in the community. - O Submit your college applications early.
-Students who apply to
+- O Attend a college fair.
+If you haven't already, meet with representatives from colleges and ask them detailed questions about what their campuses have to offer.
+Ask about programs and majors, the campus environment, and opportunities to get involved on campus and in the community. - O Sign up to receive college reminders through TXT 4 Success.
+College-bound high school seniors can sign up to receive college reminders via text by texting "CFWV" to (304) 912-CFWV or by visiting cfwv.com.
+When students ask college-related questions via text, a college access advisor will respond.